 - Engaging in student organizations is one way to find that community and belonging.
-Involved student enrich their learning in deeper ways, are offered opportunities to practice the information and skills they are learning in the classroom, find community, have more opportunities for individual growth and identity development, and begin to build relationships and social capital.
+Involved students enrich their learning in deeper ways, are offered opportunities to practice the information and skills they are learning in class, find community, have more opportunities for individual growth and identity development, and begin to build relationships and social capital.

-Student organizations have an important role to play in providing opportunities for students to connect and deepen friendships, deepen engagement with the University, as well as to engage in experiential learning.
-For these reasons, the Student Organization Resource Center (SORC) has put in place the following guidelines for student organizations to help keep our community safe and reduce the opportunities for transmission of COVID-19.
+- Student organizations have an important role to play in providing opportunities for students to connect and deepen friendships, deepen engagement with the university, as well as to engage in experiential learning.

 Meetings vs. Events